 Presentations from all disciplines are invited.
 There will be separate undergraduate and graduate sessions.
 Projects completed during the prior spring and fall semesters are eligible to apply.
 Student participants will make oral presentations before juries of professional experts from major corporations, foundations, public agencies, and colleges and universities in California.

 Up to ten finalists receive cash awards and paid travel expenses to compete against fellow CSU students from the twenty-three campuses at the statewide competition.
-This year, the 34th Annual CSU Student Research Competition will be held by California State University, East Bay on April 24th-25th.
+This year, the 34th Annual CSU Student Research Competition will be held by California State University, East Bay in April 2020.

-Fill out the application by clicking on APPLY HERE and include the written summary.
+Fill out the application and include the written summary.
 If you do not already have an InfoReady account, you will be prompted to create one.
 Please use your school email and check it regularly, as all correspondence will be sent through this address.

 If you are submitting as a group, please designate one person to submit and list all other group members and emails in the group presentation space on the application.